itsbycat/fsh/README.md

-# fsh
+## Folder Sync Helper
-Folder Sync Helper
+find out for you which folders/files are missing from your backups

 ## usage:
 1. Change locations